Smart is in…

 When you skim through text or casually watch a video, you can easily feel like you just get it all.
 It all makes sense.
 Then when you try to explain it yourself….ooops.

 Try explaining on your own.
 If you get stuck, look back at the source and try again.
 Get it right for showtime later.
+You can learn and practice specific methods to read and explain deeply in our study skills course.

 4. Teach it to others